Process for provisioning a cloud project

-Additional articles can be found here: Getting started with Configured Commerce.
+Additional articles can be found here: Get started with Configured Commerce.

 All development work is the responsibility of the Implementation Team.
 As a result, implementation teams need to initiate the request to provision Configured Commerce environments in the cloud for Optimizely customers.
 This document outlines the process, environments, and resources involved to ensure a smooth transition for implementation teams and Optimizely customers.